LF-DevOps-Intern/6_1_elk_stack-unN00b/README.md

 ![image](https://user-images.githubusercontent.com/23631617/144554166-c0ea1369-bd2f-4149-b23c-ce172e42762a.png)

-  1. Create a dashboard in kibana and generate visual report(line graph) for Memory usage and load average of server1 with relation to time
+### 1. Create a dashboard in kibana and generate visual report(line graph) for Memory usage and load average of server1 with relation to time

 ##### Memory Usage Line Graph
 ![image](https://user-images.githubusercontent.com/23631617/144556902-4ad295c2-9686-42e5-9203-523a65dd35cc.png)

-##### Avaeage Load Line Graph
+##### Avaeage Load Line Graph (5 min average)
 ![image](https://user-images.githubusercontent.com/23631617/144557926-68593ffc-99ef-4569-81ad-490edad92705.png)

+---

-  2. Generate alerts through kibana system for following thresholds
+### 2. Generate alerts through kibana system for following thresholds
-    a. when memory usage > 80% for last 2 minutes send alert to a slack channel
+    * When memory usage > 80% for last 2 minutes send alert to a slack channel
-    b.
-When Disk usage > 70%   send alert to a slack channel
+    * When Disk usage > 70%   send alert to a slack channel
-    c.
-When load average > 1  for last 2 minutes  send alert to a slack channel
+    * When load average > 1  for last 2 minutes  send alert to a slack channel